Connor Ellis

-Connor Ellis (born 12 May 1997) is a professional footballer who is currently a free agent, having left Limerick F.C. in June 2019.
+Connor Ellis (born 12 May 1997) is a former professional footballer.

 A former youth international for the Republic of Ireland, he previously played for Cork City where he was part of their League of Ireland Premier Division and FAI Cup double-winning team of 2017.

 Club career

 Early career

-Born in Birmingham, England, Ellis moved to Cork, Republic of Ireland at the age of 12 and played at underage level for his local club Bantry Bay Rovers.
+Born in Birmingham, England, Ellis moved to Cork, Ireland at the age of 12 and played at underage level for his local club Bantry Bay Rovers.

 Cork City U19s

 Ellis was spotted by Cork City and signed for their Under-19 squad in October 2013, aged 16.
 Ellis scored his first competitive goal against Drogheda United in Bishopstown the following month and would go on to be prolific at Under-19 level, scoring 46 times in 51 games.

-In his first season, 2013/14, he scored 11 goals, including his first hat-trick for Cork in a 6-0 win over UCD in February 2014.
+In his first season, 2013/14, he scored 11 goals, including his first hat-trick for Cork in a 6–0 win over UCD in February 2014.
 In April 2015, he was named in the League of Ireland Under-19 Team of the Year.
 It was a 2014/15 season where Ellis had scored 16 goals in 18 games.

 Ellis scored 14 goals in just 15 games in a shortened 2015 season, which ended with Cork lifting the Under-19 National League trophy after defeating Limerick in the final at the Markets Field.
 Ellis scored and was awarded the official Man of the Match award in the decider.

-The Under-19 2016 season coincided with Ellis’ educational commitments as he focussed on his Leaving Certificate, but he still managed to score five goals in five appearances, before making a loan move to Cobh Ramblers.
+The Under-19 2016 season coincided with Ellis' educational commitments as he focussed on his Leaving Certificate, but he still managed to score five goals in five appearances, before making a loan move to Cobh Ramblers.

 Cork City

-On 18 July 2015, Ellis made his first-team debut for Cork City when coming off the bench in a 4-1 win at Longford Town.
+On 18 July 2015, Ellis made his first-team debut for Cork City when coming off the bench in a 4–1 win at Longford Town.
 On 21 July 2015, Ellis was allocated a first-team squad number (17) for the first time.

 On 12 July 2016, Cork rewarded Ellis for his performances with his first professional contract at the club.
 Cork manager John Caulfield remarked: "Connor is one of our bright lights, we have great time for him.
 He has great attributes; he has his feet on the ground and he is working really hard to make the step up and he is showing all the hallmarks that he can do so."

 Cobh Ramblers (Loan)

 To gain senior experience, Ellis was sent on-loan to First Division Cork-based side Cobh Ramblers on 22 July 2016.
 He struck four goals in 10 league appearances as he helped Ramblers to the First Division promotion playoffs.
 Ellis also scored in the playoffs against Drogheda United, but Cobh lost the tie.
-In the FAI Cup, Ellis netted two goals in two appearances for Ramblers, including in their defeat at top-flight Saint Patrick’s Athletic.
+In the FAI Cup, Ellis netted two goals in two appearances for Ramblers, including in their defeat at top-flight Saint Patrick's Athletic.